widdowquinn/pyani/README.md

 **`fastANI` installation (via `conda`) will fail for Python 3.9 on macOS.**

-If you are using Python ≥3.9 to run `pyani` on macOS, `fastANI` will fail to install due to errors in the `conda` recipe.
+If you are using Python ≥3.9 to run `pyani` on macOS, `fastANI` will fail to install due to errors in the `conda` recipe (for build `h0a26cfa_0`).
 Using an earlier version of Python may be the simplest solution.
 However, you can also install `fastANI` yourself—via `conda`—using a slightly altered version of the command produced from the `conda` recipe, as shown below.

 *N.B.
 We have placed the `fastANI` requirement in its own `requirements-fastani.txt` file so that this will not also cause other installations to fail.*